julianmak/NEMO-related/docs/compilation_notes/packages.rst

   1. Get someone who knows what they are doing to do it for you!
 Compiling the following from scratch is not the most interesting activity and is actually quite fiddly (especially the HDF5 and NetCDF4 stuff)...if you don't have access to people who can do that, then try
   2. Doing it through anaconda.
 There you are somewhat restricted to a certain set of compilers (``gcc 4.8``) but anaconda sorts out the dependencies for you.
 The only thing then you need to do is to force XIOS and NEMO to use the libraries within the anaconda installation.
 Failing that...
   3. Do it from scratch.
 I'm sorry and good luck; see below for some notes to possibly ease your pain.

-  As of 24 Oct 2018, the following remains on the agenda:

-  * intel compilers
-  * reproducing sample compatibility errors

 Anaconda
 --------